← Sample Reports

 05

-Documentation depth Well-documented systems are a genuine differentiator at this firm size.
-Reduces diligence friction and signals operational maturity.
+Documentation depth Well-documented systems above the norm for this firm size.
+Will accelerate diligence and reduce buyer perception of operational risk.
 Low

 06